Release 24.0

 Support for polarization has been improved.
 The polarization analyzer now takes three arguments: direction, parallel transmission, and antiparallel transmission.

-The Offspecular now performs adaptive integration along phi_f; therefore the n_phi argument could be removed.
-The integration can be controlled with ‘setOffspecIntegratorOptions’.
+The Offspecular simulation now performs adaptive integration along phi_f; therefore the n_phi argument has been removed.
+The integration can be controlled with setOffspecIntegratorOptions.

 Sample model